-Where the driver has full view of the near-side blind spot area by direct vision, such as a left-hand drive vehicle, the camera system and incab display are not required.
+Where the driver has full view of the nearside blind spot area by direct vision, such as a left-hand drive vehicle, the camera system and in-cab display are not required.
 However, vehicle manoeuvring warning for VRUs, close-proximity sensors and driver audible alerts are still required.

-Minimum specification Recommended specification Notes Detection range • 0.7m to 1.5m • 0.3m to 3m Depending on the type of cab, VRUs can be between 0.3m and 3m away from the side of a vehicle without being visible to the driver.
-Close proximity Sensors IP Rating IP67 for sensor IP65 for control box if mounted internally and IP68 if mounted externally IP68 for sensor IP69K for control box Advisable to install to the recommended level if vehicle is steam washed Operation Temperature -20°C to 70°C -30°C to 80°
+Minimum specification Recommended specification Notes Camera Detection range 0.7m to 1.5m 0.3m to 3m Depending on the type of cab, VRUs can be between 0.3m and 3m away from the side of a vehicle without being visible to the driver.
+IP Rating IP67 for sensor IP65 for control box if mounted internally and IP68 if mounted externally IP68 for sensor IP69K for control box Advisable to install to the recommended level if vehicle is steam washed Operation Temperature -20°C to 70°C • -30°C to 80°